logzio/logz-docs/_source/logzio_collections/_tracing-sources/nodejs-otel-auto.md

 ##### Enable instrumentation in the application code

-Add the following configuration to the beginning of the Node.js file:
+Add the following configuration to the beginning of your application Node.js file:

 ```javascript
 const tracer = require('./tracer.js')('logzio-collector-exporter-node');